AuburnSounds/Dplug/README.md

 ## FAQ

+- Am I forced to use the PBR graphics system?

+No. There are people making plugins with Dplug without using PBR.
+How it works is that the physical channel is just filled with 0.
+Doing that requires a set of custom widgets.

 - How do I build plugins for OS X?

 You need to use the `release` program in the `tools`directory.